What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 This exception doesn’t apply to plurals: i miei genitori, the my parents, i miei zii, the my uncles, i miei fratelli, the my brothers, and so on.

-Italian definite articles with countries and geographical locations
+Italian definite articles with countries and geographic locations

-Contrary to English, definite articles in Italian precede names for countries, regions and other places.
+Unlike English, definite articles in Italian precede names of countries, regions, and other places.

 L’America è un continente.